-AN ACT CONCERNING PROBATE COURT OPERATIONS.
+AN ACT CONCERNING PROBATE COURT OPERATIONS

-SUMMARY

-This bill makes various changes to probate court-related statutes.
+SUMMARY: This act makes various changes to probate court-related statutes.
 It:

-- 1. extends to legal guardians an existing process allowing a parent whose child was born outside of a health care institution, but who cannot provide the required information for the birth certificate, to seek a probate court order during the child's first year for the town registrar of vital statistics to prepare the certificate (§ 1); - 2. extends, from 7 to 15 business days, the time within which the Council on Probate Judicial Conduct must notify the complaining party and respondent (e.g., probate judge) about the completion of its investigation and whether the council found probable cause of misconduct (§ 2); - 3. specifies that the general 30-day deadline for the probate court to transcribe the recordings for certain appeals to the Superior Court refers to the period after the probate court received a copy of the complaint (§ 4); - 4. expands the circumstances in which the required notice to certain relatives about an involuntary conservatorship application must be made by certified mail (§ 5); - 5. eliminates the requirement that adoption applications in probate court, and related investigation reports, be filed in duplicate and that one copy be sent to the Department of Children and Families (DCF) commissioner (in practice, the probate court sends these documents to DCF through the court's eFiling system) (§ 6); - 6. requires the probate court administrator to convene a working group to study issues facing conservators in the probate court system (§ 7); and

-7. makes minor and technical changes to probate court statutes.
+- 1. extends to legal guardians an existing process allowing a parent whose child was born outside of a health care institution, but who cannot provide the required information for the birth certificate, to seek a probate court order during the child's first year for the town registrar of vital statistics to prepare the certificate (§ 1); - 2. extends, from 7 to 15 business days, the time within which the Council on Probate Judicial Conduct must notify the complaining party and respondent (e.g., probate judge) about the completion of its investigation and whether the council found probable cause of misconduct by the judge (§ 2); - 3. specifies that the general 30-day deadline for the probate court to transcribe the recordings for certain appeals to the Superior Court refers to the period after the probate court received a copy of the complaint (§ 4); - 4. expands the circumstances in which the required notice to certain relatives about an involuntary conservatorship application must be made by certified mail (§ 5); - 5. eliminates the requirement that probate court adoption applications and related investigation reports be filed in duplicate with one copy sent to the Department of Children and Families (DCF) commissioner (in practice, the probate court sends these documents to DCF through the court's eFiling system) (§ 6); - 6. requires the probate court administrator to convene a working group to study issues facing conservators in the probate court system (§ 7); and - 7. makes minor and technical changes to probate court statutes.

-The bill also allows tort claims against a decedent's estate in Superior Court to proceed, to the extent of the existing insurance coverage, despite certain existing requirements on the presentation or rejection of these claims not being met (§ 8).
+The act also allows tort claims against a decedent's estate in Superior Court to proceed, to the extent of any existing insurance coverage, despite certain existing requirements on the presentation or rejection of these claims not being met (§ 8).
+EFFECTIVE DATE: Upon passage, except the working group provisions are effective July 1, 2025, and the tort claim provisions are effective October 1, 2025.